amrios/z370-g_vanilla/README.md

 * Functions with iServices with proper SMBIOS configuration.
 Config in repo has identifing information removed.
 * FileVault
 * Internal Audio
+* USB 3.1 ports seem to require CSM to be enabled in the UEFI.

 **Untested**
-* USB 3.1 ports.
-They are on a seperate Asmedia ASM-105x chipset not provided by CPU or SB.
-I have it disabled in the UEFI.
-Mapping might not be necessary for these 2 ports.
 * NVMe, you should follow a guide if you choose to go down this route.
 * iGPU, as mentioned above.